trivial-space/flow/README.md

 Developed and build for usage with TypeScript.

-*This library is currently alpha state, in heavy development and APIs are changing frequently!*
+_This library is currently alpha state, in heavy development and APIs are changing frequently!_

-Flow is currently primarily used in the [trivial space playground](https://github.com/trivial-space/playground) to experiment with graphics live coding inside browsers.
-Check it out for further examples.

 ## License

 MIT, see the LICENSE file in the repository.

-Copyright (c) 2016 - 2017 Thomas Gorny
+Copyright (c) 2016 - 2018 Thomas Gorny